-- (i) Signage guidelines are included at Appendix D Town Centre Signage Guidelines.
+- Guidelines.
 The Signage Guidelines are to be taken into consideration, along with other relevant issues, when considering matters regarding signs and architectural graphics of all kinds.
 They are not to be interpreted as giving rights to any number or types of signage.
 The guidelines provide for a range of sign types anticipated within the Town Centre Frame.
 The assessment of a coordinated signage plan will at least address the extent and number of sign to be used; the proximity of a sign to other sign's; and the relationship of the sign with the landscaping. - (ii) A Coordinated Signage Plan is to be submitted with any development application for Material Change of Use within this Sector.
 The Coordinated Signage Plan must distinguish between artworks/murals, on-site business advertising, animated signage, and "third party" advertising in terms of sign dimension, location, illumination, and animation on the face of the sign. - (iii) One principle pylon sign is permitted.
-The principal pylon sign is to be a maximum height of 5.0 metres above street level on the corner of North Lakes Drive and Bergin Street as per Figure 4 Sector Plan.
-An additional secondary pylon sign to a maximum of 3.0 metres is permitted on the site frontage to North Lakes Drive if it is demonstrated not to compromise the signage objectives and guidelines (refer to Appendix D Town Centre Signage Guidelines for additional design details regarding appropriate signage for the Sector). - (iv) Signage atop a retaining wall exceeding 2.0 metres is to be limited to a height of 3.0 metres.
+The principal pylon sign is to be a maximum height of 5.0 metres above street level on frontage to North Lakes Drive as per Figure 4 Sector Plan Map.
+Additional secondaryf pylon signs to a maximum of 3.0 metres are permitted on the site to other road frontages if it is demonstrated not to compromise the signage objectives and guidelines (refer to Appendix D Town Centre Signage Guidelines for additional design details regarding appropriate signage for the Sector). - (iv) Signage atop a retaining wall exceeding 2.0 metres is to be limited to a height of 3.0 metres.